Why Sharks Matter

 Sharks are the perfect predator and play a crucial role in the evolution of life on this planet.
 They have lived longer than the dinosaurs and survived five major extinctions.
 They keep the oceans - our planet’s life force - healthy.
 We exist, in part, because sharks do.

 As the apex predators of the oceans, sharks keep other marine life in healthy balance.
 Removing a top predator increases the populations of animals they prey on, which in turn causes the animals or plants they eat to deplete.
 Disrupting shark populations drastically affects the biodiversity and balance of the ecosystems they inhabit.

-The oceans produce 60-70% of the oxygen we breathe, absorb 30% of the atmosphere’s human-made carbon dioxide (greenhouse gas), and control our planet’s temperature and weather.
-Oceans are one of our biggest assets in the fight against Climate Change.
+The oceans produce 60 to 70% of the oxygen we breathe, absorb 30% of the atmosphere’s human-made carbon dioxide (greenhouse gas), and control our planet’s temperature and weather.
+Oceans are one of our biggest assets in the fight against climate change.

 In the last 40 years, shark populations have plummeted – in certain areas, some species are nearly extinct.
 We could witness the extinction of the first shark species in our lifetime if we don’t turn the tide for sharks.